AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  ps auxw | grep firefox  # accepts standard input

-:Exersice: make a pipe that counts number of files (inluding dot files) in your directory
+:Exersice: make a pipe that counts number of files/directories (inluding dot files) in your directory
 :Exercise:
  - grep directories out of ``ls -l``
  - grep all but blank lines in the file